-Study the feasibility of implementing an amortization process to eliminate non-conforming land uses.
+Study the feasibility of implementing an amortization process to relocate or eliminate non-conforming land uses, with a focus on public nuisances and uses that pose threats to public health and safety.

 See the Land Use Element for additional policies and actions on community design that supports active transportation.
 See the Transportation Element for policies and actions on pedestrian and bicycle safety, Safe Routes to Schools, and access to public transit.
 See the Public Facilities and Services Element for policies and actions on equitable access to parks and recreation areas.